-2. Is the Como Audio Bluetooth Turntable automatic?
+2. Are the Como Audio Bluetooth & Analog Turntables automatic?

-The Como Audio Bluetooth turntable is manual.
+The Como Audio Turntables are fully manual.
 The tone arm will not automatically move to play the record or lift up after playing one side.
-Integrating those features would have added significant cost to an already expensive model, but more significantly, would have added complexity resulting in mechanical failures.
-We invested in high quality parts rather than automatic features, thereby keeping the mechanics simple and reliable with excellent sound.
-Besides, there is nothing quite like the experience of gently dropping the needle onto a record.
+Integrating those features would have added significant cost to already expensive models, but more critically, would have added complexity resulting in mechanical failures.
+We invested in high quality parts rather than automatic features, thereby keeping the mechanics simple and reliable with excellent sound for a reasonable price (and 2 year warranty).
+Besides, there is nothing quite like the experience of gently placing the needle onto a record!